Alfahan/Alfahan/README.md

 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:ali.farhan160@gmail.com)

-Hi, I'm Mohamad Ali Farhan
+Hi, I'm Mohamad Ali Farhan I'm a Fullstack Developer at PT.
+Jidoka System Indonesia

 Here are some ideas to get you started:

 - 📫 How to reach me: ali.farhan160@gmail.com

+💡 Goals for 2021
+- be A Fullstack Javascript
+- passed Probation

 **Languages and Tools:**